whizsid/osm-to-sql/README.md

 ## Contirbutions

-All contibutions and issued are welcome.
+All contibutions and issues are welcome.
 Please help me to make this tool faster and powerfull.